unclereeemus/ytmp/README.md

   --------------------------------------------------------

 Other features:
-  - kind of a superfluous features but: begin a comment in the queue file with '#' which means it will be ignored by the program. further, tag entries by adding '<tag>' at the end of the entry (including the '<>'. add as many as you like but put a space after the title and first tag. the program only looks for '<' and ignores the rest of the entry so the closing '>' is not necessary.
   - by default ytmp downloads songs after you have listened to them $max_stream_amount times, if you don't want this feature set \$download_songs to 'n' in $conf. if you want to download every song and never stream them set \$max_stream_amount to '1'. the downloads can be found in $songs_dir.
+  - any line in the queue that's not <id (a word of 11 or 12 chars> <name> is ignored by the program so such lines can be considered a comment but for robustness in case your comment happens to begin with an 11 or 12 letter word, it's best to begin it with a comment character like '#'. further, tag entries by adding '<tag>' to the end of the entry (including the '<>'. add as many as you like but put a space after the title and first tag. the program only looks for '<' and ignores the rest of the entry so the closing '>' is not necessary.
   - one can communicate with mpv through the ipc socket the script opens at $mpvsocket.
   	See https://pastebin.com/23PXxpiD for examples (make sure to pass commands to the
 	$mpvsocket socket) and \`mpv --list-properties\` for properties that can be controlled.